bazabielski/task/README.md

-To update or delete file you need to be permissioned as admin(login:admin, password:mypassowrd).
+To update or delete a file, you need to be logged in as an administrator with the following credentials: username 'admin' and password 'mypassword'.

 To create a new task: